 ICU stay timeline

-Figure 2: Defining the period of observation, from the patient inclusion up to the treatment allocation is crucial to avoid coliders.
-The definition of the followup period helps avoid temporal biases such as right censoring.
+Figure 2: Defining the period of observation, from the patient inclusion up to the treatment allocation is crucial to avoid colliders.
+The definition of the follow-up period helps avoid temporal biases such as right censoring.

 1.4 Framing the medical question